hnccbits/docsy-example/content/en/docs/Linux Installation/Dual-Boot-Setup/dual_boot.md

+---
+title: "Dual-Boot Setup"
+linkTitle: "Dual boot Ubuntu with Windows 10 and Windows 8.1"
+weight: 5
+date: 2021-03-30
+description: >
+  Feel the power of Linux and various distros on Windows without using any emulator or virtual disk!
+---

-# How To Install Ubuntu Alongside Windows 10 without any Data-Loss
+## How To Install Ubuntu Alongside Windows 10 without any Data-Loss
 > This works for other Debian based distros like Linux Mint, Kali Linux, etc<br>
-> Dual boot Ubuntu with Windows 10 and Windows 8.1:<br>
 > The below-listed steps would work for all versions of Ubuntu.
 There are various prerequisites to install Ubuntu on a UEFI system(Windows 10 & Windows 8.1 has UEFI Mode):-<br>

 ### Ubuntu ISO burned to a USB or DVD (we’ll see it)